DynamoDS/DesignScript/LanguageSpec.md

     “{“ { Statement } “}”
 ```

 The return type of function is optional.
-By default the return type is var.
+By default the return type is `var`.
 If the return type is specified, type conversion may happen.
 It is not encouraged to specify return type unless it is necessary.

 Function must be defined in top level block.

-For parameters, if their types are not specified, by default is var.
-The type of parameters should be carefully specified so that replication and replication guide will work as desired.
+For parameter, if its type is not specified, by default the type is `var`.
+The type of parameter should be carefully specified so that replication and replication guide would work as desired.

-For example:
+Example:

 ```
 def foo:var(x:number[]..[], y:number = 3)